Top 10 beaches in the United States

 (CNN) — Heading to the beach for Memorial Day weekend?
-Perhaps you'll be enjoying the sun and sand at one of the United States' top 10 beaches.
+Perhaps you'll be enjoying the sun and sand at one of the top 10 beaches in the USA.

 For 2018, Kapalua Bay Beach in Maui is No. 1, according to coastal sciences professor Dr. Beach.

-Dr. Beach, also known as Stephen P. Leatherman, has been releasing an annual list of the United States' top beaches since 1991.
+Dr. Beach, also known as Stephen P. Leatherman, has been releasing an annual list of the United States' top beach destinations since 1991.
 Leatherman is professor and director of the Laboratory for Coastal Research at Florida International University.

 He uses 50 criteria to assess the beaches -- from water and sand quality to amenities, pests and views and vistas.